Immigrating to Hungary for permanent residency: pros and cons

 - health insurance.

-Third-country nationals, or those entering Hungary from outside the EU or EEA, must apply for a visa if their country lacks a visa waiver agreement with Hungary, based on their reasons for entering.
-To stay longer than 90 days, these individuals must apply for a residence permit through a consular district.
+Third-country nationals, meaning those entering Hungary from outside the EU or EEA, must apply for a visa if their country does not have a visa waiver agreement with Hungary, depending on the purpose of entry.
+To stay longer than 90 days, these individuals must apply for a residence permit through their consular district.

-Nationals from countries with a visa waiver agreement, such as the US or New Zealand, may stay for 90 days and then must apply for a temporary residence permit.
+Nationals from countries with a visa waiver agreement, such as the United States or New Zealand, may stay for 90 days and must then apply for a temporary residence permit.

-A Hungarian residence permit can be obtained by making an investment of €250,000 or more, granting foreigners a 10-year residency that is extendable for another decade.
+A Hungarian residence permit can be obtained by making an investment of €250,000 or more.
+Investors obtain a 10-year residency that can be extended for another decade.

 Investment options include: